fsalemag/django_app/README.md

 # TODOs
 1. Add ~20 Categories with pictures, store them in static
 2. Make date picker skip minutes in 5/10 minute chunks
-3. Complement user profile:
-   1. How many activities participated in
-   2. How many activities created
-   3. Joined in
-   4. Score
-   5. ~~Profile picture~~